Robert Munro, 18th Baron of Foulis: Family and descendants

 Robert Munro, 18th baron of Foulis married firstly, Margaret, daughter of William Sutherland, 9th of Duffus who was descended from Nicolas, second son of Kenneth, 4th Earl of Sutherland.
-With Margaret he had one child, a daughter also named Margaret who married Kenneth Mackenzie, I of Scatwell.
+With Margaret he had one child, a daughter also named Margaret, who married Kenneth Mackenzie, I of Scatwell.
 Munro married secondly, before 1624 in London, Mary Haynes, an English lady with whom he also had one child, a daughter named Elizabeth born in 1632.
 According to the University of St Andrews, Robert married thirdly Marjory Mackintosh, daughter of Lachlan Mor Mackintosh, 16th of Mackintosh who was also designated as "of Dunachton".
-This concur's with 19th century historian Alexander Mackintosh-Shaw's account that Lachlan Mor Mackintosh's daughter, Marjory, married Munro of Foulis.
+This concurs with 19th-century historian Alexander Mackintosh-Shaw's account that Lachlan Mor Mackintosh's daughter, Marjory, married Munro of Foulis.

-Robert Munro was succeeded by his brother, Sir Hector Munro, 1st Baronet of Foulis who was made a 'Baronet' by King Charles I. Hector continued to command his brother's old infantry regiment in Germany, but the unit was disbanded very soon after.
+Robert Munro was succeeded by his brother, Sir Hector Munro, 1st Baronet of Foulis who was made a baronet by King Charles I. Hector continued to command his brother's old infantry regiment in Germany, but it was disbanded very soon after.